VishalThapaliya/ESIGELEC-Library/README.md

 # ESIGELEC-Library

-ESIGELEC Library is a Library Management System (LMS) developed using WPF and WCF technologies aims to help librarians to manage and control the transactions in a library.
+ESIGELEC Library is a Library Management System (LMS) developed in C# using WPF and WCF technologies aims to help librarians to manage and control the transactions in a library.
 -- Only Admin can access to this application.

 -- Basic informations regarding LMS are as follows;